Vishnu3719/A-CNN-and-HBA-Based-Approach-for-Grape-Leaf-Disease-Identification/README.md

 # Grape Leaf Disease Identification using CNN and HBA Algorithm

-A web application that predicts whether a grape leaf is healthy or infected using the [CLIP model](https://github.com/openai/CLIP) from OpenAI.
+A web application that predicts whether a grape leaf is healthy or infected using the (https://github.com/Vishnu3719/Dataset.git) from this git_id.
 The application is built using Flask for both frontend and backend.

 ---